What is the average credit card interest rate? - Cardratings.com

 You’ve probably noticed that many credit cards advertise a range of rates, from low to high.
 These generally represent the difference between the best rates they offer customers with excellent credit and the higher rates given to people with weaker credit.

-Significantly, the average spread between the low-end and high-end rates on credit cards increased in the first quarter.
-The average low-end rate in the latest survey was 20.39%.
-The average high-end rate was 28.20%.
-That’s a difference 7.81%, up from 6.97% in the fourth quarter.
-This shows the extent to which people with weaker credit pay higher rates.
+On average, the spread between the low-end and high-end rates on credit cards is 7.82%.
+This increased slightly in the second quarter.
+That 7.82% spread shows the extent to which people with weaker credit routinely pay higher rates.

 Annual credit card fees and impact on rates